free teaching resources

 15 Lesson Planning Myths.

 In some schools there seem to be some rules teachers feel they need to follow.
-No one knows where these lesson planning myths came from, no that’s not strictly true.
-There is a tendency for inexperienced or unconfident school leaders to follow “What do Ofsted want to see?” advise from consultants.
-To combat this Ofsted now have a Myth Busting page.
+No one knows where these lesson-planning myths came from, no that’s not strictly true.
+There is a tendency for inexperienced or unconfident school leaders to follow “What does Ofsted want to see?” advice from consultants.
+To combat this Ofsted launched a Myth Busting page.
 With the new inspection framework, the importance of grading lessons has decreased and the pressure to deliver a lesson in a specific way should be reduced.
 So here are some lesson planning myths that you have permission to break.

 Lesson Planning Myths